ethereum/ethereum-org-website/src/content/nft/index.md

 - Foundation
 - Other platforms... -->

-### Build with NFTs
+## Build with NFTs

-NFTs are built using a consistent standard known as [ERC-721](/developers/docs/standards/tokens/erc-721/).
-Read more about it in our docs.
+Most NFTs are built using a consistent standard known as [ERC-721](/developers/docs/standards/tokens/erc-721/).
+However there is a newer ERC-1155 standard which aims to make NFTs more efficient, especially in the realm of gaming.

 ## NFT apps